SemaphoreSlim1/VSTS_NetStandardProjectVars/README.md

 This task writes a value back to your .Net Standard csproj file - in the specified project property.

 # Azure DevOps Marketplace
-This is the source of .Net Standard Project Property Reader and Writer from the [Azure DevOps Marketplace] (https://marketplace.visualstudio.com/items?itemName=MatthewThomas.netstandard-project-property-tools).
+This is the source of .Net Standard Project Property Reader and Writer from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=MatthewThomas.netstandard-project-property-tools).